8none1/lnl_telegram_bot/README.md

 ## The Script itself

 We need to declare few things:

 - The Telegram bot's authentication token (the Botfather will give you this)
 - The id of the deployed Apps Script web app.
 More on this below.
-- A link to the spreadsheet for convinience purposes (not strictly required)
+- A link to the spreadsheet for convenience purposes (not strictly required)
 - A list of Telegram user ids of people who should be allowed to talk to the bot

-### Wrtiting a row to the spreadsheet
+### Writing a row to the spreadsheet

 The script will be scoped to a single spreadsheet, this makes writing a row a little easier.
 All you need to do is: